tlienart/Xranklin.jl/docs/workflow/folder_structure.md

 where `TestWebsite` is the title of the website folder.
 Let's go over what these different files do.

+Paths on this page are all meant relative to the website folder so for instance if we talk about `foo/bar.md` it's located at `TestWebsite/foo/bar.md`.

 ### Index file

-The `index.md` file is what Franklin will convert into your website's landing page.
+The root `index.md` file is what Franklin will convert into your website's landing page.
 So, for instance, if the content of `index.md` is

 ```markdown